 Who can get a buy-to-let mortgage?

 Not everyone is entitled to take out a buy-to-let mortgage.
 To be eligible for most buy-to-let mortgages you will need to:

 - Already own your own home, either outright or with an outstanding mortgage.
-You may find it hard to get a buy-to-let mortgage if you are a first-time buyer, although many specialist products are available.
+Although some specialist products are available, you may find it hard to get a buy-to-let mortgage if you are a first-time buyer.

 - Earn at least £25,000, aside from your rental income.

 - Satisfy the maximum age criteria.
-Most buy-to-let products are open to those who will be 70 or younger at the end of the mortgage term.
-For this reason, you may find it difficult to get a buy-to-let mortgage if you’re over 45.
-However, as people are retiring later and looking to rental property to fund their retirement, many lenders are becoming more flexible in this regard.
+Most buy-to-let products are open to those 70 or younger at the end of the mortgage term.
+For this reason, you may find it challenging to get a buy-to-let mortgage if you’re over 45.
+However, as people are retiring later and looking for a rental property to fund their retirement, many lenders are becoming more flexible in this regard.
 For example, Santander has extended the maximum permitted age at the end of the mortgage for its buy-to-let products to 85.

 How do buy-to-let mortgages work?